minnibb/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* teacher in a school
+* teacher in a primary or secondary school
 * interacts with many different students, parents and colleagues
 * uses a computer or laptop very often
 * prefers typing to mouse interactions